 Buy A Heavier Flag

-If you don’t want to have to look for solutions after the fact, just buy a heavier flag.
-The weight of the flag will depend on the material used in its construction.
-The main materials used to make flags are cotton, polyester, and nylon, with nylon being the most common.
-Here’s a quick review of each material:
+If you don’t want to have to look for solutions after the fact, I suggest you just buy a heavier flag.
+The weight of the American flag will depend on the material used in its construction.
+The main materials used to make flags are cotton, polyester, and nylon, with nylon being the most common, according to Ricky Richards, one of Australia’s leading textile suppliers.

 Cotton